Yoh67/sample-backend/README.md

 | DELETE        | /drop      | Drop Table              |
 | DELETE        | /empty     | Deletes all users       |

+See the readme in the tests/ folder for more on Testing.

 Updated for v1.2 of Sample-Backend.

 ## Resources <a name = "resources"></a>